Timendus/chipception/README.md

 This is still just a single CHIP-8 ROM running in Octo, with a custom colour scheme.
 This is starting to go somewhere!

+_Note 1: I never properly finished the buffer scrolling opcodes as the ROMs I chose to run in this interpreter didn't use them.
+In the end I removed the scrolling behaviour entirely to save executable space.
+So in that sense it's not a "full" SUPER-CHIP interpreter, unfortunately.
+It can be done, but only at the expense of leaving out some other features._

 ## Managing windows